KnowledgeBoat Logo

 Answer

-Reflex action is the quick, immediate and automatic involuntary action in the body brought about by a stimulus without the involvement of the brain.
+Reflex action is the quick, immediate and automatic response to a stimulus without the involvement of the brain.
+It is usually controlled by the spinal cord.

 Question 2(e)